Hamilton Fish: U.S. Senator

-After Governor Fish had retired from office he did not openly seek the nomination to be elected U.S. Senator.
+After Fish retired from office as governor, he did not openly seek the nomination to be elected U.S. Senator.
 However, Fish's supporters, the William H. Seward-Thurlow Weed Whigs, in January 1851 nominated him as a candidate for U.S. Senator.
 A deadlock ensued over his nomination because one New York legislature Whig Senator was upset about Fish not publicly supporting the Compromise of 1850.
-Before the election Fish had only stated government should enforce the laws.
-Although Fish did not favor the spread of slavery he was hesitant to support the free soil movement.
+Before the election, Fish had only stated that the government should enforce the laws.
+Although Fish did not favor the spread of slavery, he was hesitant to support the free soil movement.
 Finally, when two Democratic Senators who were against Fish's nomination were conspicuously absent, the Senate took action and voted.
 On March 19, 1851, Fish was elected a U.S. Senator from New York and he took his seat on December 1, serving alongside future Secretary of State William H. Seward.

-In the United States Senate, he was a member of the U.S. Senate Committee on Foreign Relations until the end of his term on March 4, 1857.
+In the U.S. Senate, he was a member of the U.S. Senate Committee on Foreign Relations until the end of his term on March 4, 1857.
 Fish became friends with President Franklin Pierce's Secretary of State William L. Marcy and Attorney General Caleb Cushing.
 He was a Republican for the latter part of his term and was part of a moderately anti-slavery faction.
 During the 1850s, the Republican Party replaced the Whig Party as the central party against the Democratic Party.
 By 1856, Fish privately considered himself a Whig although he knew that the Whig Party was no longer viable politically.
 Fish was a quiet Senator, rather than an orator, who liked to keep to himself.
 Fish often was in disagreement with Senator Sumner, who was firmly opposed to slavery and advocated equality for blacks.
 His policy was to vote for legislation on the side of "justice, economy, and public virtue."
 He strongly opposed the repeal of the Missouri Compromise.
 Fish often voted with the Free Soil faction and was strongly against the Kansas-Nebraska Bill.
 In February 1855, merchants represented by Moses H. Grinnell, criticized Fish's bill on immigration and maritime commerce.
 Fish's bill was designed to protect Irish and German immigrants who were dying on merchant ships during oceanic passage to America.
 The merchants believed that Fish's bill was oppressive to commercial interests over human interests.